-The Health Score (shown above) is calculated by incorporating alerts and their associated severity.
+The Health Score (shown above) is calculated by incorporating open alerts and their associated severity.
 It uses a fixed 5-day window in the calculation, which is why the date selector is disabled for this view.
 A high health score (with a maximum of 100 possible) is an indicator of good health.
-The score for these views is based on the severity of all open alerts within the selected time period.
-The severity points are as follows:

 - Low - 1 point